IDMNYU/solarserver/power_measurement/power_comparison/README.md

 To test, run `Example 0` from https://pypi.org/project/selenium/.

-#### Place html files in Server-Pi
+### Place html files in Server-Pi
+Please do either of the following.
-Move the `dropdown` folder under /var/www/html on your Server-Pi.
+- Move the `dropdown` folder under `/var/www/html` which the apache server will refer to by default.
+- Change the apache server configuration.
+See [Display data](https://github.com/IDMNYU/solarserver/tree/master/charge_controller_data_tracer#display-data) for more detail.

 ## Run codes
 ```